-We hope that this book will answer most of your questions between now and your arrival in Paris.
-However, if it does not, please feel free to contact Natalie Allen, Director of the Paris Program, or Prema Samuel, Associate Dean of International and Exchange Programs.
-Please note that the Paris office will be closed from December 23rd 2023 to January 8th 2024.
+We hope that this handbook will answer most of your questions between now and your arrival in Paris.
+However, if it does not, please feel free to contact Natalie Allen, Director of the Paris Program, or Prema Samuel, Associate Dean of Global Education.
+Please note that the Paris office will be closed from July 19th to August 17th 2025.